 "If I hadn't stopped, maybe it would have been worse".

-Apparently, the World Champion, who has already announced his retirement at the end of the year, is referring to the discomfort he would have caused in the team by taking points away from Prost.
-It's worth noting that the car Prost raced with, the reserve one, was equipped with an engine built last year, as revealed by Metzer, Porsche's chief designer.
-A car that had been kept aside without planning to use it, and Prost skillfully brought it to victory.
-Meanwhile, the atmosphere at Ferrari is serene but somewhat concerned.
-Michele Alboreto, holding his left wrist with his right hand (due to the impact in the first start), says:
+Apparently, the world champion, who has already announced his retirement at the end of the year, is referring to the discomfort he would have caused the team by taking points away from Prost.
+It's worth noting that Prost raced with the reserve car, which had an engine built last year, as revealed by Metzer, Porsche's chief designer.
+It was a car that had been kept aside without any intention of using it, and Prost skillfully brought it to victory.
+Meanwhile, the atmosphere at Ferrari is serene yet slightly concerned.
+Michele Alboreto, holding his left wrist with his right hand due to the impact of the first start, says:

 "I knew McLaren could excel on this track.
 We all knew it.
-It was clearly superior in qualifying.
-I was hoping for Lauda, in his great determination.
-I believed Niki would manage to win another race.
-I know he aims to beat Stewart's record of 27 victories, while he remains at 24.
-Unfortunately, it went wrong for him and for me.
-The race was very difficult; I had understeer and couldn't keep up with the best".
+They were clearly superior in qualifying.
+I was hoping for Lauda and his great determination.
+I believed Niki would win another race.
+He aims to beat Stewart's record of 27 victories, but he's only won 24 so far.
+Unfortunately, things went wrong for both of us.
+The race was very difficult.
+I experienced understeer and couldn't keep up with the leaders".

 He is asked about the only overtaking he suffered, that of Senna.